thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 ## Summary

-In this chapter, you learned how to make React user interfaces more interactive.
+In this chapter, you learned how to build sophisticated React user interfaces.
 Specifically, you'll learned how React's synthetic event system works identically across all browsers.
-You also learned how to handle synthetic events and how to leverage their properties in a variety of common use cases.
-Believe it or not, but this chapter only begins to scratch the surface of all the [supported events and properties](https://facebook.github.io/react/docs/events.html#supported-events) in React.
+You also practiced handling synthetic events in a variety of common use cases.
+Believe it or not, but this chapter only begins to scratch the surface of all the [supported events and properties](https://facebook.github.io/react/docs/events.html#supported-events) in React's synthetic event system.

 ## Assignment